 Gas vs. electric

-Pressure washers can be powered by an engine (gas) or motor (electric).
-There’s a lot of debate over which power source is better, but they both have pros and cons.
-Use the list below to compare gas and electric pressure washers and choose based on what’s important to you.
+Pressure washers can be powered by gas (using an engine) or electricity (using a motor).
+There’s a lot of debate over which power source is better, but the truth is, both have pros and cons.
+Use the table below to compare gas and electric power.

 Features to look for

 Pressure washers have many available features.
-Some are good for everyone (like big wheels), some are only good for certain people (like a triplex pump) and some should be avoided because they can cause issues (like a hose reel).
-Review the list below and see which features you should look for.
+Some are good for everyone (like big wheels), some are only good for certain people (like hot water) and some should be avoided because they can cause issues (like a hose reel).
+Read the list below for recommended features.

-- Reliable power source.
-There are three categories of gas engines: brandless, rebranded and name brand.
-There are two types of electric motors: universal and induction.
-Engines are usually more reliable than motors, but comparing all five options, name brand engines and induction motors are the most reliable.
+- Reliable engine or motor.
+There are three categories of engines: brandless (those with no known manufacturer), rebranded (those with the name of the pressure washer brand) and name brand (those from a known manufacturer); and there are two types of motors: universal and induction (also known as brushless).
+Name brand engines and induction motors are the most reliable.

 - Reliable pump.
-There are three types of pumps: wobble, axial and triplex.
-Triplex pumps are the most reliable, but they are usually only available on commercial models, so look for axial pumps on residential models (these are still very reliable).
+There are three types of pressure washer pumps: wobble, axial and triplex.
+Axial and triplex pumps are the most reliable (triplex are actually best, but they’re usually only found on commercial models due to cost).

 - Steel wand.
-Wands can be plastic or steel.
-Steel wands have replaceable nozzles and can be used with more accessories, not to mention they are more durable.
+Wands can be made of plastic or steel.
+Steel wands are not only more durable, they can also be used with more accessories and attachments.

 - Detergent injection.
-Detergent can be injected using an onboard tank or through a siphon.
-Any method of detergent injection is better than none, but siphons are easier to use.
+Not all pressure washers offer detergent injection, but those that do either use a siphon or an onboard tank.
+Any method is better than none, but siphons are easier to use.

-Get answers to some of the most common questions about buying a pressure washer.
-For additional help, you can reach out to us at any time.
-For questions about specific products, we’re happy to offer advice, but depending on the question, you may need to contact the manufacturer.
+The most common questions about buying a pressure washer are answered below.
+For other questions, you can reach out to us at any time.
+If you have a question about a specific product, you may need to contact the manufacturer.